 Japan offers an amazing variety of culinary experiences, but there’s nothing like eating and drinking at an izakaya.

-Going to an izakaya (a Japanese-style gastropub) is a quintessential, must-do Japanese experience, and one of the best ways to fully immerse yourself in local Japanese culture.
+Often translated into English as Japanese-style “tavern” or “gastropub,” eating and drinking at an izakaya in Japan is a quintessential, must-do experience, and one of the best ways to immerse yourself in local Japanese culture.

-And as an increasing number of people around the world discover that Japanese cuisine is much more than just sushi and ramen, izakayas have begun to pop up worldwide, from London and New York, to Sydney, Hong Kong and beyond.
+And as an increasing number of people around the world discover that Japanese cuisine is much more than just sushi and ramen, izakayas have proliferated worldwide, from London and New York, to Sydney, Hong Kong and beyond.

-An izakaya is where you go when you feel like eating and drinking among friends or coworkers in a relaxed and cheerful setting.
+An izakaya is where you go to eat and drink among friends or coworkers, in a relaxed and cheerful setting.

-The word “izakaya” is usually translated into English as some variation of “Japanese-style pub,” “Japanese tavern,” or “Japanese-style gastropub.”
+In guidebooks, you’ll usually find “izakaya” translated as “Japanese-style pub,” “Japanese tavern,” or “Japanese-style gastropub.”

 Most izakaya are casual establishments, filled with the sounds of animated conversation and laughter.
 On weeknights they’re often full of company workers decompressing among colleagues, and on weekends they can be even more boisterous.